AbhishekGit-hash/Retail-Strategy-and-Analytics/README.md

 ## Goal of the project
 The purpose of this project is to gain insights from the yearly transactions and customer data and understand the customers who purchase chips and their purchase behaviour from a  <b>chain of retail stores</b>.
 The insights from this analysis will help the supermarket's strategic plan for increasing the sales of chips for upcoming years.
 The analysis will help in determining which customers segments should be targeted by the defining metrics which drives the business - total sales, store performance over the year and other drivers of sales.
 A strategic recommendation (supported by data) is presented in form of a Tableau Story which can be instrumental in upcoming category review.

-## Use Cases
-Below are some of the use cases of the data collected:
-- The data can be used to identify the impact that changes in temperature have on city population, going even further to categorize the impact by gender.
-- Immigration researchers can use the data to identify what some of the most common ports of entry are, type of visas that are commonly used, use the arrival and departure times to identify periods of high traffic at the ports of entry, the impact of temperature on the rate on immigration by city.

 ## Database Model
 The project comprises of a redshift postgres database in the cluster with staging tables that contain all the data retrieved from the s3 bucket and copied over to the tables.
 It also contains a fact table `fact_city_data_table` and three dimensional tables namely `dim_airport_table`, `dim_demographic_table` and `dim_visitor_table`.
 The data model representation for the fact and dimension tables is as below: